 Angled VS Straight Spotting Scope Body Style Design:

-Straight spotting scopes work great on the target range and this is also a great option while you’re on hunting, and even more so when it’s difficult to look what is beneath you and it is needed the most.
-They are also very convenient and user friendly.
+Straight spotting scopes work great on the target range and this is also a great option while you’re on hunting, and even more so when it’s difficult to look at what is beneath you and it is needed the most.
+They are also very convenient and user-friendly.

 Angled spotting scopes are an excellent option for people who’re into birding because you can easily look higher.
 However, it can be difficult to find and track your target.
 You need some time to master it.

 If you are confused between both of them, you can always go for Swarovski ATX/STX spotting scopes.
 Go for the objective module, a model which goes well with both straight and angled eyepiece.